libtrading/libtrading/docs/quickstart.md

 # Introduction

-## What **libtrading** is

 **Libtrading** is an open source API that implements network protocols used for communicating with exchanges, dark pools, and other trading venues.
-For the list of all supported protocols one may refer to the **Supported Protocols** section.
+For a list of supported protocols, see the *Supported Protocols* section.

 ## Features

-* No memory allocation in RX and TX paths
+* No memory allocation on the RX and TX paths
-* Single-threaded philosophy
+* Single-threaded, non-blocking I/O philosophy
-* System Tap/DTrace probes
+* SystemTap/DTrace probes
-* Non-blocking IO support

 # Supported Protocols